Professional liability insurance for medical malpractice is

 To put your argument together.
 This coverage can support in paying court staff, such as:

 - Office managers

 - Court reporters

-Settlements and judgments, which can range from a couple thousand up to millions of dollars.
+Which can range from a couple thousand up to millions of dollars.

 Without E&O coverage, you are at risk of giving these types of expenses out of pocket.
 But you can rest easy remembering your policy covers most of these costs.

-Illegal acts and purposeful wrongdoing: Error and omission insurance generally does not cover a claim if you purposely break the law or mislead your clients.
+Error and omission insurance generally does not cover a claim if you purposely break the law or mislead your clients.
 For example, if your customer sues you after finding out you renovated their kitchen with fake materials, E&O insurance will not cover this claim against your business.

-General liability claims: E&O insurance does not cover third-party bodily injury or property damage claims presented against your business.
+<E&O insurance does not cover third-party bodily injury or property damage claims presented against your business.
 You'd need general liability insurance to help fund these types of claims.

-Claims from events occurring before your policy date: Your E&O insurance policy can only cover claims following an event on or after your policy effective date.
+Your E&O insurance policy can only cover claims following an event on or after your policy effective date.
 To have claims coverage from mistakes before your policy started, you'll need to add a retroactive date to your policy.

 Criminal prosecution, nor all forms of legal liability under civil law, only those listed in the policy.
 Covering data breach, cyber liability, and other technical issues may not significantly be covered in core policies.
 However, the coverage that includes data security and other technology security-related issues is available as a separate policy.